AIFL: A Global Daily Streamflow Forecasting Model Using a Deterministic LSTM Pre-trained on ERA5-Land and Fine-tuned on IFS: Methodology

 Following pre-training, the model is fine-tuned using IFS control forecasts with a 1-day lead time (LT1) over the 2016–2019 period.
-This second phase explicitly aligns the learned hydrological representation with the statistical properties and systematic biases of the operational forcing.
-We specifically utilise LT1 for fine-tuning and validation as it provides the most direct representation of the operational IFS data distribution while minimizing the compounding atmospheric errors associated with longer lead times.
-By aligning the model with the physics and resolution of the LT1 stream, we establish a robust baseline for operational performance; while the operational system extends to a 10-day horizon, the primary objective of this stage is to correct for the fundamental reanalysis-to-forecast shift rather than lead-time-specific drift, which is reserved for future analyses.
+All 180 input time steps use LT1 forcing: each day in the lookback window uses the IFS forecast issued on that day for a 1-day horizon, so the model sees 180 consecutive daily LT1 forecasts from 180 separate issuances, rather than a single forecast trajectory with increasing lead times.
+This second phase explicitly aligns the learned hydrological representation with the statistical properties and systematic biases of the operational forcing. \revtwo{Using LT1 forcing uniformly across the full input sequence, rather than only at the prediction horizon, is a deliberate choice.
+It keeps the entire sequence within a single, internally consistent ECMWF data ecosystem (ERA5-Land for pre-training and IFS for fine-tuning) and avoids the distribution discontinuity that mixing data sources within a single sequence would introduce at the lookback--forecast boundary.} We specifically utilise LT1 for fine-tuning and validation as it provides the most direct representation of the operational IFS data distribution while minimizing the compounding atmospheric errors associated with longer lead times.
+By aligning the model with the physics and resolution of the LT1 stream, we establish a robust baseline for operational performance; while the operational system extends to a 10-day horizon, the primary objective of this stage is to correct for the fundamental reanalysis-to-forecast shift rather than lead-time-specific drift. \revtwo{The use of lead-time-dependent forcing, in which each step of the input window would draw on a forecast issued at the corresponding lead time, is reserved for future analyses.} To validate the two-stage strategy, we conducted ablation experiments comparing: (a)~a naive baseline trained on IFS forcing only (no ERA5-Land pretraining), and (b)~a mixed-forcing one-stage model trained with random ERA5-Land/IFS swapping.
+All models were trained to convergence, with cosine-annealed learning rates reach near-zero by the final epoch and training losses flat over the last 10--15\% of training.
+Over 2{,}010 test basins, the two-stage model achieves a median KGE$'$ of 0.663, compared to 0.645 for the naive baseline and 0.604 for the mixed-forcing approach.
+The two-stage model outperforms the naive baseline in 56.3\% of basins and the mixed-forcing model in 64.0\%, with the largest gains concentrated in the performance tail (mean $\Delta$KGE$' = +0.084$ vs naive).
+Importantly, while this ablation focuses on the 2{,}010 basins common to both forcing datasets, the pretraining stage leverages the full set of 18{,}588 basins with available ERA5-Land forcing data.
+We therefore attribute the two-stage advantage to the transfer of knowledge from this significantly larger global sample.
+By drawing on thousands of additional catchments, the pretraining stage broadens the model's representation of global hydrological diversity; this not only benefits the fine-tuning basins but also improves the model's spatial coverage and generalization potential in regions where IFS-specific training data is absent.